cern-eos/eos/doc/intro.rst

 History
 -------
-The `EOS <http:://eos.cern.ch>`_ project was started in April 2010 in the IT DSS group.
-The first production version of EOS was running in 2011.
+The `EOS <http:://eos.cern.ch>`_ project was started in April 2010 in the CERN IT data storage group.

 Goal
 ----

-The main goal of the project is to provide fast and reliable disk only storage technology for CERN LHC use cases.
-The following picture demonstrates the principle use case at CERN:
+The main goal of the project is to provide fast and reliable disk only storage technology for CERN `LHC <https://home.cern/topics/large-hadron-collider>`_ use cases.
+The following picture demonstrates the main use case at CERN:

 .. image:: eos-usage-cern.jpg
-   :scale: 50 %
+   :scale: 25 %
    :align: center

 Software Versions